Summer Stipend Recipients

 - provides legal assistance to immigrant victims of domestic violence and other crimes in partnership with Catholic Social Services of Fall River, and

-- provides expungement legal clinics in partnership with Khadarlis to provide expungement advice and counsel at the organization's annual event.
+- provides expungement legal clinics in partnership with RI Coalition for the Homeless.

 - provides educational workshops and legal assistance on criminal expungement issues to clients of McAuley House.
 In addition to the workshops, the law firm assists McAuley Ministries, McAuley House's umbrella organization, with business law related advice and counsel, on an as-needed basis.